 Racism greatly damages the lives of people targeted by it.
-Racism also hurts those of us who are white.
+It “normalizes” white domination and the glaring inequity GMI people face in accessing the resources of our society.
+Racism also damages those of us who are white.
 (This is true of any group that acts out oppression at another group.)
-This is far from the damage inflicted on those targeted by racism, but it corrupts our humanity and compounds the ways we already feel bad about ourselves.
-Not standing up against racism erodes our integrity and undermines our sense of goodness and self-worth.
+It corrupts our humanity and compounds the ways we already feel bad about ourselves.
+Not standing up against racism erodes our integrity and undermines our sense of self-worth.

 White People Healing from the Hurts of White Racism

-To do this work, we white people need settings in which we can be open about racism without being blamed or shamed, where we know we are cared about and respected.
+To do this work, we white people need settings in which we can be open about racism without being blamed or shamed or criticized for our feelings or past actions, and where we know we are cared about and respected.
 Under these conditions, we can remember and tell what happened to us with regard to racism and release the painful emotions from these experiences.
 And we need to learn to do this work with one another as white people.
-It is the job of white people, not people of the global majority, to do the work to both stop white people from perpetuating racism and to help us heal the damage we carry.
+It is the job of white people, not GMI people, to do the work to both stop white people from perpetuating racism and to assist each other to heal the damage we carry.

-With emotional release, white people are able to think afresh about these experiences.
-We become partners with people of the global majority in their efforts to heal from having lived in a racist society.
+With emotional release, white people can free our minds of the fears, the powerlessness, and the hopelessness that got installed with our early experiences and think freshly about them.
+We can reclaim our integrity and our sense of self-worth and act more according to our humanity rather than according to the hurts of racism.
+We become partners with GMI people in their efforts to heal from having lived in a racist society.
 We begin taking effective steps to end racism along with freeing ourselves of the effects of racism, all of which improves our lives in countless ways.

 White People as Allies to People of the Global Majority